mackenziekbrooks/dh180-w18-borndigital/README.md

 * demonstrate competency in analysis and interpretation of texts and/or cultural artifacts; and
 * write interpretive studies of specific texts and/or cultural artifacts.

+## Policies & accommodations:
+* I allow two “free passes” for absences or late assignments.
+You must declare the pass before class begins or before the assignment is due for it to count.
+Unexcused absences or late assignments will result in the reduction of your final grade by one percentage point.
+* Proper citations and attributions are mandatory in all assignments.
+Academic integrity is especially important as we will encounter and reference a variety of publications in this class, not just peer-reviewed academic sources.
+* Washington and Lee University makes reasonable academic accommodations for qualified students with disabilities.
+All undergraduate accommodations must be approved through the designated Student Affairs administrator.
+Students requesting accommodations for this course should present an official accommodation letter within the first two weeks of the term [two days in the Spring Term] and schedule a meeting outside of class time to discuss accommodations.
+It is the student's responsibility to present this paperwork in a timely fashion and to follow up about accommodation arrangements.
+It is strongly recommended that students with accommodations for test-taking remind the faculty member(s) teaching this course and make arrangements at least a week before the date of each test or exam.

+## Readings:
+Most readings will be available online through the library’s subscriptions or open access.
+The following represent core texts for the course:

+Brügger, Niels, and Ralph Schroeder. _The Web as History: Using Web Archives to Understand  the Past and the Present_.
+UCL Press, 2017, http://discovery.ucl.ac.uk/1542998/1/The-Web-as-History.pdf.

+Klosterman, Chuck. _But What If We’re Wrong?: Thinking about the Present as If It Were the Past_.
+Blue Rider Press, 2017.

+Owens, Trevor. _Theory and Craft of Digital Preservation_.
+Johns Hopkins University Press, forthcoming. https://osf.io/preprints/lissa/5cpjt

+Rumsey, Abby Smith.
+When We Are No More.
+Bloomsbury Press, 2016. (purchase required)